 What to Expect During Your Appointment?

 Our dentist first reviews your medical history to identify any factors that might be contributing to gum diseases such as smoking and dry mouth.
 Next, we examine your teeth and gums for tartar and bleeding.
 The dentist may also measure the pocket depth to determine the severity of the infection and prescribe the appropriate treatment.

 It is crucial to have proper dental hygiene to prevent or reduce periodontal disease.
 Brush your teeth with a soft-bristled brush, rinse with an antibacterial mouth rinse, floss, and get a regular dental cleaning.
 Also, avoid smoking or chewing tobacco.

 Gum disease can go unnoticed because it is asymptomatic.
 The best way to prevent the progression of the infection is to come for your routine dental checkup.
-However, if you have early signs of gum disease, visit Fox Creek Family Dental.
+However, if you have early signs of gum disease, visit Fox Creek Dental by Espire.
 We offer periodontal treatment in Thornton, among other dental treatments.